PRESS RELEASE / FOR IMMEDIATE RELEASE

 Roberta is a giver.
 She works tirelessly with beginning and experienced teachers, helping them to incorporate the hands-on modern physics resources that she has developed.
 She writes articles, gives workshops to and has developed a website http://roberta.tevlin.ca/ to make these resources widely available. nominator citation

-Roberta Tevlin will receive the 2010 CAP Award for Excellence in Teaching High School/CEGEP Physics (Ontario) in their high school or CEGEP before the end of the 2009-10 school year.
+Roberta Tevlin will receive the 2010 CAP Award for Excellence in Teaching High School/CEGEP Physics (Ontario) before the end of the 2009-10 school year, if possible.